cosmus-njagi/calculator-backend/README.md

 - For Eclipse: Go to "Window" -> "Preferences" -> "Java" -> "Installed JREs" and add the installed JDK.

-# Create a new Spring Boot project:
+# Open a new Spring Boot project:

-- Use the Spring Initializr (start.spring.io) or your IDE's Spring Boot project creation wizard to create a new Spring Boot project.
+- To import a cloned project into an IDE, follow these general steps:

-- Select the desired project dependencies and options.
+- Open your preferred IDE (e.g., IntelliJ IDEA, Eclipse).

-- Generate the project and import it into your IDE.
+- Choose the option to import an existing project.

-- Build and run the Spring Boot application:
+- Select the root directory of your cloned project.

-Access the application by visiting http://localhost:8095 in your web browser
+- Follow the IDE's prompts and provide any additional information required during the import process.
+This may include selecting the JDK, configuring project settings, or resolving dependencies.